 Under Maryland law, if a police officer violates one or more of those rights, the impacted party has the right to pursue compensation.

-Would you like to have a police brutality lawyer from William G. Kolodner P.A., help you fight for the financial compensation you deserve?
+Would you like to have a police brutality lawyer from William G. Kolodner Personal Injury Lawyers, help you fight for the financial compensation you deserve?
 If so, please set up a free case evaluation at our headquarters in Baltimore.

 Common Examples of Police Misconduct in the City of Baltimore